3dgeo-heidelberg/trail-groundfiltering/docs/installation.md

 ## 3. LAStools

 **LAStools** is a widely used and efficient toolbox for processing LiDAR data in LAS/LAZ format.
 It includes tools for filtering, classification, tiling, conversion, and much more.
-All registered workshop participants will receiva a free LAStools license valid for 4 weeks."
+All registered workshop participants will receive a free LAStools license valid for 4 weeks during the in-person workshop.

 - Download LAStools from the official site (select the appropriate operating system):
   [https://rapidlasso.de/downloads/](https://rapidlasso.de/downloads/)